1inch/limit-order-protocol/description.md

 - The first 32 bytes of the calldata contain offsets for the extensions calldata.
 The offset for a specific parameter is coded as the offset of the end of the parameter's calldata.
 The offset of the start of the calldata is either the offset of the previous parameter, or zero for the first one.
 - Then, the extensions calldata follows correspondingly.

-Offsets contain zero-based offset in calldata for each parameter and are packed as follows:
+Offsets contain a zero-based offset in calldata for each parameter and are packed as follows:

 | Parameter | Location, bytes |
 | --- | --- |